-Supplied as a solution in 0.01 M phosphate buffered saline pH 7.4, containing 1% bovine serum albumin and 15 mM sodium azide as a preservative.
+Supplied as a solution in 0.01 M phosphate buffered saline, pH 7.4, containing 15 mM sodium azide.

 Antibody Concentration: ~1.0 mg/mL

 Precautions and Disclaimer

 This product is for R&D use only, not for drug, household, or other uses.
 Please consult the Safety Data Sheet for information regarding hazards and safe handling practices.